 - When a confirmatory message pops up, click Continue to go ahead.

-- The whole cache deletion will take some time depending upon how many files (size and number) you authorize to delete.
+- The whole cache deletion will take some time depending on how many files (size and number) you authorize to delete.

 3] Execute Disk Clean Up

-Disk cleanup is an in-built tool on Windows 11 that you can use to remove junk files such as stored cache, previous windows installation(s), update cleanup, log files, thumbnails, or others.
+Disk Cleanup is an in-built tool on Windows 11 that you can use to remove junk files such as stored cache, old Windows installation(s), update cleanup, log files, thumbnails, or others.
 Here’s how to use the Disk Cleanup tool on Windows 11 –

 - On the taskbar, click over the search icon.